Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 King Creole: The Last Film Before Enlistment

-As Elvis’s music career soared, Hollywood came calling.
+As Elvis’s music career flourished, Hollywood beckoned.

-You might be surprised to learn that he starred in four films before entering the Army.
-“Love Me Tender” (1956) was his big-screen debut, followed by “Loving You” and “Jailhouse Rock” in 1957.
+You might be surprised to find out that he starred in four films before joining the Army.

 The Draft and Enlistment